samuelefrni/Moove/README.md

 - `Home`: This is the landing page of the Moove platform.
 It provides an overview of the service, highlighting key features and recent updates.
 - `Account`: The account page allows users to manage their personal information and view their subscription.
 - `Vehicle`: This page is dedicated at the vehicles available on the Moove platform.
 Users can browse through the different vehicles, view detailed information about each one, including specifications, availability status, and price.
 It also allows users to purchase the vehicle.
 - `Sale`: The sale page list all the vehicles available on the Moove platform.
-It displays vehicles listed for sale.
 Users can select a vehicle and be redirected to the dedicated page.
 - `Auction`: The auction page list all the available auctions vehicles on the Move platform.
-It displays vehicles listed for auction.
 Users can select a vehicle and be redirected to the dedicated page to make a bid.

 ## Importance of Wallet Provider